Asset management with an ESG mandate: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to E. Biffis, F. Cesarone, T. De Angelis, A. Tarelli, and all participants to the Quantitative Methods for Green Finance Workshop 2024 in Milan for their interesting comments and suggestions.
+The authors are grateful to P. Angelini, E. Biffis, F. Cesarone, T. De Angelis, M. Fanari, M. Kacperczyk, A. Tarelli, and all participants to seminars at Università Cattolica del Sacro Cuore, Collegio Carlo Alberto, Università di Venezia, Bank of Italy and to the Quantitative Methods for Green Finance Workshop 2024, the GRASFI PhD Workshop, the XXV Quantitative Finance Workshop and the AMASES 2024 conference for their interesting comments and suggestions.

+This research has been developed within the MUSA—Multilayered Urban Sustainability Action—project, funded by the European Union—NextGenerationEU under the National Recovery and Resilience Plan (NRRP) Mission 4 Component 2 Investment Line 1.5: Strengthening of research structures and creation of R\&D “innovation ecosystems”, setup of “territorial leaders in R\&D”.
+Michele Azzone and Davide Stocco are members of the Gruppo Nazionale Calcolo Scientifico-Istituto Nazionale di Alta Matematica (GNCS-INdAM).